WhoCanFixMyCar explains what an aircon regas is and why it's beneficial to have one

 The mechanic will firstly carry out a leaks check on the air con system before they start the job.
 As soon as the leak check is complete, the technician will be able to recharge the aircon system.

 The mechanic carrying out the work will first remove old refrigerant from your car as well as the lubricant and replace it with new gas and lubricants.

-The job will also typically include an entire system clean out, which is performed to remove any bacteria build up.
+During this process an entire system clean out will usually be performed to remove any bacteria build up.

 If you want to ensure your air conditioning stays in tip top condition, make sure to use it regularly as the compressor will stay lubricated with regular use.

 In 2017 a new regulation was brought in requiring a certain type of aircon gas to be used in all new models.
 This gas, or refrigerant, is known as HFO-1234yf.
 Compared to its predecessor, R134a, it produces 98% fewer harmful pollutants.

 While a small amount of gas will naturally escape from your aircon each year, there might be a leak causing the gas to escape faster than it should.
 If this is the case, the mechanic carrying out your aircon regas will identify the problem and carry out necessary repairs, usually for a small additional fee.

 Here’s Gavin from Ross Motors to give the experts view:

 Did you know that you can get an aircon regas carried out from the comfort of your own home?
 Many mobile mechanics offer the service and will come to you, rather than the other way around.
 That means you can even have an aircon regas done while you're at work!